Revisiting and Advancing Fast Adversarial Training Through The Lens of Bi-Level Optimization: Related work

 Despite the effectiveness of {\AT} and its variants, how to speed up {\AT} without losing performance remains an open question.
 Some recent works attempted to impose algorithmic simplifications to {\AT}, leading to \textit{fast but approximate} {\AT} algorithms, such as `free' AT \citep{shafahi2019adversarial}, you only propagate once (YOPO) \citep{zhang2019you}, {\FAT} \citep{Wong2020Fast}, and {\FAT} regularized by gradient alignment (termed {\FATGA}) \citep{andriushchenko2020understanding}.
 In particular, {\FAT} and {\FATGA} are the baselines most relevant to ours due to their low computational complexity.
 However, their defense performance is still unsatisfactory.
 For example, {\FAT} has poor training stability \citep{li2020towards} and suffers catastrophic overfitting when facing strong attacks \citep{andriushchenko2020understanding}.
 In contrast, {\FATGA} yields improved robustness but has a poor accuracy-robustness tradeoff (see Table\,\ref{table: motivation_intro_overview}).

 \paragraph{Bi-level optimization (BLO).} BLO is a unified hierarchical learning framework, where the objective and variables of the upper-level problem depend on the lower-level problems.
 The BLO problem in its most generic form is very challenging, and thus, the design of algorithms and theory for BLO focuses on special cases \citep{vicente1994descent,white1993penalty,gould2016differentiating,ghadimi2018approximation,khanduri2021momentum,ji2020bilevel, hong2020two}.
-In practice, BLO has been successfully applied to meta-learning \citep{rajeswaran2019meta}, data poisoning attack design \citep{huang2020metapoison}, and reinforcement learning \citep{chen2019research}.
-However, as will be evident later, the existing BLO approach is not directly applied to adversarial defense due to the presence of the \textit{constrained} non-convex lower-level problem (for attack generation).
+In practice, BLO has been successfully applied to meta-learning \citep{rajeswaran2019meta}, data poisoning attack design \citep{huang2020metapoison}, and reinforcement learning \citep{chen2019research}. {Recently, references \cite{zuo2021adversarial} formulated the AT training problem using a Stackelberg Game, which is a special case of bi-level optimization.
+Different from ours, the goal of \cite{zuo2021adversarial} is to improve model generalization in natural language processing tasks, rather than improving model robustness in vision tasks.
+Further, note that in our formulation, we use a generic lower-level problem to model the adversarial learning problem, while in \cite{zuo2021adversarial} a multi-step unrolling of certain update mapping is used for this purpose.
+Importantly, with our formulation, it is possible to provide theoretical analysis for the resulting algorithms, under some conditions about the lower-level problem. } As will be evident later, the existing BLO approach is not directly applied to adversarial defense due to the presence of the \textit{constrained} non-convex lower-level problem (for attack generation).
 To the best of our knowledge, our work makes a rigorous connection between adversarial defense and BLO for the first time.